 One caveat is due here.
 If you have never seen an alexandrite, you may be disappointed.
 If you want a perfect stone for jewelry, you can buy a synthetic alex for $100 per carat.
 They have a perfect color change, are cut perfectly, and are flawless.
 However, if you are a serious collector, this is one stone to collect, and love for what it is.
 Alexandrites are one of the most sought after gems.

 Jewelry quality alexandrites begin at $1000 per carat.
-Wholesale prices range from about $3500 per carat for a fine Brazilian gem up to $50,000 per carat for a five carat Russian gem.
+Wholesale prices range from about $8000 per carat for a gem quality Brazilian gem to over $50,000 per carat for a five carat Russian gem.
 Average prices range from $5000-$20,000 per carat.

 Although most tourmalines are not worth collecting, in the 1970s two mines were discovered by African miner Ali Giowatta in Tanzania.
 These gems do not look the like the somewhat ugly green tourmaline from Brazil.
 The reason is due to the fact they possess chromium.
 In its top colors, chromes resemble gem tsavorite (See Tsavorite).
 The former owner was poisoned in 1980 by his mistress, and his three former wives have been fighting over the mines ever since.
 This feud causes production to be sporadic.
 There is just enough production to keep the aficionados loyal, and the prices the highest paid for any tourmaline except Paraiba.